 New York, Los Angeles, Miami and Palm Beach actually have sedan loyalty exceeding 50%.

-Safety has always been an added advantage of a sedan.
-It’s true that today, SUVs are being equipped with more safety features, but sedans still have some advantages in this area.
+, but sedans still have some advantages in this area.
 For example, storing your valuables in a closed trunk of a sedan is probably safer than storing them in a SUV’s open cargo space — from both a visibility and a safety standpoint.

 Another reason there’s still a market for sedans is their drivability.
 Some consumers find sedans easier to drive since they aren’t top heavy.
 Parking and maneuvering through sharp corners also tends to be easier.